-The focus will be on literacy and numeracy.
-The teaching will not be delivered in a traditional lecture style but rather through play or inquiry-based learning.
-The focus on the program will be readiness for grade 1.
-We will follow the world-renowned Reggio-Emilia philosophy.
-It is important to view Pre-K-JK-SK as a three-year program for readiness for Grade One.
+The focus is on literacy and numeracy.
+We use the world-famous Jolly Phonics approach to teaching literacy through synthetic phonics.
+Lessons are not delivered in a traditional lecture style but rather through inquiry and play-based learning inspired by the world-renowned Reggio-Emilia philosophy.
+Therefore, we view Pre-Kindergarten, Junior Kindergarten, and Senior Kindergarten as a three-year program developing readiness for Grade One.

-- Thinking about belonging and contributing;
+• Thinking about belonging and contributing;

-- Thinking about self-regulation and well-being;
+• Thinking about self-regulation and well-being;

-- Thinking about literacy and mathematics behaviours;
+• Thinking about literacy and mathematics behaviours;

-- Thinking about problem solving and innovating.
+• Thinking about problem solving and innovating.

-We know that through play-based learning and a culture of inquiry, children develop a strong foundation for learning in all areas.
+It is proven that through play-based learning and a culture of inquiry, children develop a strong foundation for learning in all areas.
 This includes:

-- Problem solving and creative thinking
+- Problem solving and creative thinking;

-- Thinking critically about ideas and information in literacy and math
+- Thinking critically about ideas and information in literacy and math;

-- Learning to think for themselves, understanding their feelings and those around them, recognizing and respecting differences in others, and assessing the consequences of their actions
+- Learning to think for themselves, understanding their feelings and those around them, recognizing and respecting differences in others, and assessing the consequences of their actions;

-- Understanding their connections, contributions and relationships with others as part of a group, a community, and the natural world.
+- Understanding their connections, contributions and relationships with others as part of a group, a community, and the natural world;

-- Developing socially and emotionally through their relationships with other children and the educators who guide them.
+- Developing socially and emotionally through their relationships with other children and the educators who guide them;

 - Developing as a citizen, through a sense of personal connectedness to various communities, like their class, their grade and their school.